jasoncobra3/WebScraper_AI_Agent/README.md

 # 🕸️ WebScraper AI Agent

-An AI-powered web scraper that extracts and processes website data using LangChain, HuggingFace embeddings, FAISS, and GROQ LLMs.
-Built with Gradio for a simple UI interface.
+AI-powered web scraper that extracts and processes website content using LangChain, HuggingFace Embeddings, FAISS, and GROQ LLMs.
+It features a simple Gradio UI and allows users to download extracted text and ask intelligent questions from web data.

 ---